 Fix 8: Close The Background Processes

-In fact, some applications just run in the background and consume a lot of the PC’s power and resources.
-This can be convenient in the sense that it can help you quickly access these apps, but it can also bring down the performance of the system.
-It will also affect your current system performance, preventing the main application from functioning correctly.
-So, you need to close the background processes on your Windows PC using these steps:
+In fact, some applications just run in the background and consume much of the PC’s power and resources.
+This can be convenient because it can help you quickly access these apps, but it can also bring down the system’s performance.
+It will also affect your system performance, preventing the main application from functioning correctly.
+So, it would be best if you closed the background processes on your Windows PC using these steps:

-- Then, simply hover over to the Processes tab.
+- Then, hover over to the Processes tab.

 - After that, select the programs you think might be why you are getting this error.